Juggling Homeschooling and Working from Home

 Ask for Help

-Homeschooling your kids while also trying to work from home is incredibly hard.
+Also, the corona virus and working from home and homeschooling your kids is incredibly hard.
 If you don’t have help at home, find someone you trust who can provide it from time to time.
-Whether it’s your own parents, a neighbor or a trusted friend.
+Whether it’s your own parents, a neighbor, or a trusted friend.
+And don’t forget to schedule some quiet time, too!
+Good luck!

 There WILL be days that you need an extra set of hands.
 It’s ok to ask for help!